mrbracchi/Awesome-ID/README.md

 [PHP-Dyamic-Qr-code](https://github.com/giandonatoinverso/PHP-Dynamic-Qr-code)- PHP Dynamic Qr code is a script that allows the generation and saving of dynamic and static QR codes.
 It has clean, responsive and user-friendly design.
 It is Based on AdminLte the "Best open source admin dashboard & control panel theme.
 Built on top of Bootstrap" and Core PHP Admin Panel, a simple Admin Pannel written in core PHP that contains an implementation of general features you might need in your website admin panel like: record management (CRUD), secure authentication, pagination, filters.

+### Flashcards
+- [H5P](https://h5p.org/flashcards)- Free interactive HTML5 flashcards.
+This content type allows authors to create a single flash card or a set of flashcards that have both questions and answers.
+Learners are required to fill in the text field and then check the correctness of their solution.

+- [Quizlet](https://quizlet.com/)- Ability to create and share flashcards.
+Geared towards a K-12 audience but can be used by anyone for a variety of use cases.

 ### Books
 ### ID/LD and eLearning